Tick Bite FAQs

 - You can take the dose of doxycycline within 72 hours of removing the tick.

-Experts do not recommend that people take antibiotics to try to prevent other tick-borne diseases, such as anaplasmosis, babesiosis, ehrlichosis ro Rocky Mountain Spotted fever.
+Experts do not recommend that people take antibiotics to try to prevent other tick-borne diseases, such as anaplasmosis, babesiosis, ehrlichosis or Rocky Mountain Spotted fever.

 Do I have Lyme disease?